KIT-OSGroup/vinter/artifact-evaluation/walkthrough_performance-benchmarks.md

 The benchmark may take between 30 and 60 minutes to complete and writes its files to `results_paper-benchmark`.

-Its final output should be similar to the following:
+Its final output should be similar to the following (only placeholder values listed here):
 ```
 == Figure 8 (pmemtrace.py) results ==
                                                count  mean               sstdev